brootaylor/brootaylor-v2/src/_content/pages/about.md

 I build websites.

-I spend a lot of my time writing / creating the HTML, CSS, and presentational JavaScript code that makes up a user interface.
-User-centricity is very important to me when developing a web solution.
-Which means I have a keen focus on [responsive design](https://alistapart.com/article/responsive-web-design) & [intrinsic design](https://talks.jensimmons.com/15TjNW), [progressive enhancement](https://www.gov.uk/service-manual/technology/using-progressive-enhancement), [semantic markup](https://www.w3.org/TR/WCAG20-TECHS/G115.html), [accessibility](https://www.w3.org/TR/WCAG20/), [web standards](https://www.w3.org/standards/) and [performance](https://developer.mozilla.org/en-US/docs/Learn/Performance).
+My core skills are semantic HTML & CSS, responsive design, progressively enhanced JS, <abbr title="Progressive Web Apps">PWAs</abbr>, web performance, web accessibility, static site generation, Svelte & Vue.js, and striving to put the user first wherever I can.

 Primarily I work on the "[front-of-the-front-end](https://bradfrost.com/blog/post/front-of-the-front-end-and-back-of-the-front-end-web-development/)".
 This is my preference and certainly plays to my strengths.
-However, I'm often found with my hands in the "*back-of-the-front-end*" and DevOps stuff as well - (eg. JavaScript bundlers, deployment tooling, <abbr title="Continuous Integration">CI</abbr>/<abbr title="Continuous Deployment">CD</abbr> etc.).
+However, I'm often found with my hands in the "*back-of-the-front-end*" and some DevOps stuff as well - (eg. JavaScript bundlers, deployment tooling, <abbr title="Continuous Integration">CI</abbr>/<abbr title="Continuous Deployment">CD</abbr> etc.).

 My aim is to build web solutions that are [resilient](https://resilientwebdesign.com/), [usable](https://trentwalton.com/2014/03/10/device-agnostic/) and as future-friendly as possible.
 For this reason I *prefer* a vanilla approach and tend to steer clear of using JavaScript frameworks if I can help it.
 Not that I have anything against JavaScript frameworks.
 I think they can be wonderfully powerful tools if we first keep the end user in mind &mdash; rather than *only* prioritising the developer experience.
 At the moment I don't think we're getting that balance quite right.

-Saying that, I think frameworks like [Svelte](https://svelte.dev/), [Astro](https://astro.build/), (and possibly [Vue.js](https://vuejs.org/)), are helping redress this imbalance.
+Saying that, if a JavaScript framework seems to be a needed / necessary tool on a web project, I think frameworks like [Svelte](https://svelte.dev/) and possibly [Vue.js](https://vuejs.org/) are helping redress this imbalance.
+Especially when used with their meta framework counterparts [SvelteKit](https://kit.svelte.dev/) and [Nuxt](https://nuxtjs.org/).

 Here's a bit more about some of the [work I've done](/work).